operand/agency/README.md

 - **Multimodal Support**:
 Image/audio transfer for use with multimodal models or other multimedia services.

+- **Storage Support**
+Persistent session support will be included.
+Other forms of storage will be considered as well though it's not clear yet what that will look like.

 - **More Examples**:
 More examples of integrations with popular AI libraries and tools such as